MoiCoquille/Indalit-Website2/content/blog/aws-glacier-expedite.md

 alt = "AWS Glacier Backup Solution in Expedite Mode" author = "Veronique Robitaille" dyn_more = """
-For more information on Amazon Glacier Expedite Option see: <a href="http://docs.aws.amazon.com/amazonglacier/latest/dev/downloading-an-archive-two-steps.html" target="_blank">AWS Glacier Expedite</a>.
+For more information on <i>Amazon Glacier</i> Expedite Option see: <a href="http://docs.aws.amazon.com/amazonglacier/latest/dev/downloading-an-archive-two-steps.html" target="_blank">AWS Glacier Expedite</a>.
 """
 +++
-Did you know there is an option to expedite the retrieval of an Amazon Glacier archive within minutes?
+Did you know there is an option to expedite the retrieval of an <i>Amazon Glacier</i> archive within minutes?